-Women for Health (W4H) is a five year programme that aims to address the acute shortage of female health workers in five states in northern Nigeria.
+Women for Health (W4H) aims to address the acute shortage of female health workers in six states in northern Nigeria.

 W4H works closely with other existing health and education programmes in the states, government partners including Nursing and Midwifery and Community Health regulatory bodies, NPHCDA, State and LGA partners.

 A national team, led by Dr Fatima Adamu, provide technical support to state-level teams, backed by a senior technical advisory group.

 For more information:

 - Visit our Resources section for recent W4H publications and the Women for Health website

 - Read an overview of recent results from the Women for Health programme.

 - Read more about how W4H is addressing the challenges of extremism, poverty and breaking the cycle of inequality in Thomson Reuters Foundation News.